-Introduction
+1 Introduction

-Mozambique has been successful in reducing inflation from levels above 30 per cent a year in the late 1980s and early 1990s to a single digit starting in 1997.
+Mozambique has been successful in reducing inflation from levels above 30 per cent per year in the late 1980s and early 1990s to single digit starting in 1997.
 One of the most important policy actions in bringing inflation down was the control of money growth through tight monetary policy (Ubide 1997).
-However, inflation remains volatile (Figure 1) driven mainly by seasonal factors such as droughts, floods, the adjustment of regulated prices and speculation during the Christmas period (Bank of Mozambique 2002).
-Beyond seasonal factors and money, the behaviour of the exchange rate (particularly between the Mozambican metical and the South African Rand) has been identified as an important determinant of inflation in Mozambique (Ubide 1997; Omar 2003; Bank of Mozambique 2005 and Cirera and Nhate 2007)65.
-These studies report pass-through coefficients of between 0.18 and 0.74 suggesting that, ceteris paribus, a 1 per cent depreciation of the Metical/Rand exchange rate leads to an increase in the Consumer Price Index of between 0.18 and 0.74 per cent in the long run.
+However, inflation continues volatile (Figure 1 in Appendix A) driven mainly by seasonal factors such as droughts, floods, the adjustments of regulated prices and speculation during Christmas (Bank of Mozambique 2002).
+Beyond these seasonal factors and money, the exchange rate (particularly between the Mozambican metical and the South African Rand) behavior has been identified as an important determinant of inflation in Mozambique (Ubide 1997; Omar 2003; Banco de Moçambique 2005)3.
+For example, Ubide (1997), Omar (2003) and Cirera and Nhate (2007) report pass-through coefficients between 0.18 and 0.74 suggesting that, ceteris paribus, a 1 per cent depreciation of the Metical/Rand exchange rate leads to an increase in the Consumer Price Index between 0.18 and 0.74 per cent in the long run.

-Ubide (1997) used monthly data for the period 1989:M1 to 1996:M12 to study the determinants of inflation in Mozambique.
-He found that unpredictable factors in the agricultural sector, monetary expansion and the depreciation of the Metical/Rand exchange rate are the main drivers of inflation.
-Based on a co-integrated Vector Auto-regression (VAR) including the Mozambican CPI (used as the normalizing variable), the South African CPI, money and the exchange rate, he reported a long-run exchange rate pass-through of 0.18, a long-run coefficient of 1.64 for the South African prices and 0.72 for money.
-Similarly, Omar (2003) replicated Ubide's methodology using data covering the period 1993:M1 to 2001:M12.
-He estimates a parameter of 0.74 for the Metical/Rand exchange rate and 0.34 for money.
-Contrary to expectations, he finds a puzzling negative relationship between South African and domestic prices.
+Ubide (1997) used monthly data for the period 1989:1 to1996:12 to study the determinants of inflation in Mozambique.
+He finds that unpredictable factors in agricultural sector, monetary expansion and the depreciation of the Metical/Rand exchange rate are the main drivers of inflation.
+Based on a cointegrated Vector Autoregression (VAR) including the Mozambican CPI (used as the normalizing variable), the South African CPI, money and the exchange rate, he reports a long-run exchange rate pass-through of 0.18, a long-run coefficient of 1.64 for the South African prices and 0.72